thiagokokada/i3pyblocks/README.md

 }
 ```

-For NixOS users, this repository is also an overlay.
-You can add it to your
+For NixOS users, this repository have a separate branch `nix-overlay` that acts
-`/etc/nixos/configuration.nix` as:
+as an overlay.
+You can add it to your `/etc/nixos/configuration.nix` as:

 ```nix